 Be an example

-Ask the kids where they’re going and who with.
+It’s vital that we stay attuned to what is going on in our children’s lives.
+Ask your teens where they’re going and who with.
 Find out what they’ll be doing.
 Offer to drive them there and pick them up.
 Get to know the parents of the other kids.

 The research on the importance of parental involvement and monitoring is clear: when you stay involved and show you’re monitoring things, your teens will be more likely to stick with your expectations.